Welcome to JALA International, the telework, telecommuting, and applied futures

 most of his coordination work since December 26 via the internet and telephone

-his home office in a small village 150
+from his home office in a small village 150

 km from Madrid."
 This from an article about the relief organization's restructuring